High Elevation Monitoring Program

 - To foster water stewardship with a broader cross-section of the public, helping them to understand climate change impacts on the health of our alpine environments and watersheds

-- Monitoring will be made by certified hydrologists, recreationalists, youth-led expeditions, alpine enthusiasts and Living Lakes Canada staff.
+- Monitoring will be performed by certified technicians, recreationalists, alpine enthusiasts and Living Lakes Canada staff.

 - The goal is to expand the program geographically to include high elevation regions within British Columbia and Alberta.